freenode/web-7.0/content/news/2007-04-05-building-bridges.markdown

 date: 2007-04-05 10:58:35+00:00
 slug: building-bridges
 title: Building Bridges
+---

+For the last few months, some of freenode's staff have been doing overtime as 'observers' on another IRC network for FOSS developers; hanging out in their staff channels, watching how they do things.
+At the same time, some of their staff have been watching how we work.
+It's been interesting.

 It should come as no great surprise to most people to learn that the two groups are remarkably similar.
 We have the same goals, the same mindset, and common roots.
 We're moving in the same direction, of course we're taking similar paths!
 But it's nice to know that, to have it confirmed by months of observation and conversation, by sharing common problems (and common jokes).